Alenko124/mlops-project-Group21/reports/READMEgreske.md

 >
 > Recommended answer length: 50-300 words.
 >
-> Example:
-> *Student sXXXXXX was in charge of developing of setting up the initial cookie cutter project and developing of the*
-> *docker containers for training our applications.*
-> *Student sXXXXXX was in charge of training our models in the cloud and deploying them afterwards.*
-> *All members contributed to code by...*
-> *We have used ChatGPT to help debug our code.
-Additionally, we used GitHub Copilot to help write some of our code.*
-> Answer:

 Student s253790 contributed to several core aspects of the project, with a focus on the technical implementation and cloud integration.
 This included working on the project structure based on the cookiecutter template, implementing parts of the training and inference pipeline.